jjg/vros/journal.md

 Let's do something to put double-buffering to bed for now.

 An initial RAM-based double-buffering implementation is in place.
 It appears to work, but something weird is happening that results in the image looking "scaled-up".
 I'm sure I'm just doing something dumb, but since that's not the focus at the moment I'm going to let it be for now.

+Attempted to do some animation by drawing a circle in several places and clearing the screen in-between.
+It is not fast.